SuyogMahajan/TicTakToe/README.md

 # TicTakToe
-This is my first android project which uses some sort of data structure in it
+This is my first android project which uses some sort of data structure in it , while making this app am learning android development and with this app I came to know about layouts , view binding in kotlin and java.

 # Output